hohyunle/SeowonProject/README.md

 	* You can simply run your script using the shortcut icons on the top right.
 	* Check out `PROJECT > Common/Build/Run/Test/Find Command` in the top menu.

-* Get URL and Port
-	* Click `PROJECT > URL/PORT` in top menu bar.
-	* You can get default URL/Port and add URL/Port in the top menu.

 * Useful shortcut